ACG 150

 Deree – The American College of Greece; University of Glasgow

-I have developed a distinctive methodology that integrates conceptual, historical, and educational approaches to the study of epistemic virtue.
-My doctoral thesis was the first study to examine the significance of the Platonic conception of intellectual virtues for contemporary epistemology and education.
-Integrating historical and philosophical methods, I demonstrated the significance of Plato’s work to contemporary epistemology and philosophy of education (viz. how Plato’s philosophical thought can be employed to inform and advance theories in these fields).
+Dr. Kotsonis’ current and past research lies at the intersection of virtue theory, epistemology, and education.
+It concentrates on the study of the concept of intellectual excellence and the development of new epistemological and educational theories of virtue.
+He has developed a distinctive methodology that integrates conceptual, historical, and educational approaches to the study of epistemic virtue.
+His doctoral thesis was the first study to examine the significance of the Platonic conception of intellectual virtues for contemporary epistemology and education.
+Integrating historical and philosophical methods, Dr. Kotsonis demonstrated the significance of Plato’s work to contemporary epistemology and philosophy of education.

-My current project builds on this interdisciplinary methodology.
-I aim to provide an account of the virtue of epistemic collaborativeness and embed it within a distinctive character epistemology of education.
+His current project builds on this interdisciplinary methodology and aims to provide an account of the virtue of epistemic collaborativeness and embed it within a distinctive character epistemology of education.
 The goal is to reconceptualize education by providing a sophisticated account of one of its key features – epistemic collaborativeness.
 Notably, some of our educational practices may have to be reassessed if considered in terms of their capacity to foster epistemic collaborativeness (e.g. relentless agonistic testing of students).

 (2024)*.
 Epistemic vice rehabilitation: Saints and sinners zetetic exemplarism.
 Educational Theory.
 (With Dunne G.).
 DOI: 10.1111/edth.12624